favonia/cloudflare-ddns/README.markdown

 | `proxied`                             | ✔️  | Use `PROXIED=true` or `PROXIED=false`                                                                                                                                                                                                    |
 | `purgeUnknownRecords`                 | ❌  | The updater never deletes unmanaged DNS records                                                                                                                                                                                          |

-> 📜 Some historical notes: This updater was originally written as a Go clone of the Python program [timothymiller/cloudflare-ddns](https://github.com/timothymiller/cloudflare-ddns) because the Python program always purged unmanaged DNS records back then and it was not configurable via environment variables.
-There were feature requests to address these issues but the author [timothymiller](https://github.com/timothymiller/) seemed to ignore them; I thus made my Go clone after unsuccessful communications.
-Understandably, [timothymiller](https://github.com/timothymiller/) did not seem happy with my cloning and my other critical comments towards other aspects of the Python updater.
-Eventually, an option `purgeUnknownRecords` was added to the Python program to disable the unwanted purging, and it became configurable via environment variables, but my Go clone already went on its way.
-I believe my Go clone is now a much better choice, but my opinions are biased and you should check the technical details by yourself. 😉
+> 📜 Some historical notes: This updater was originally written as a Go clone of the Python program [timothymiller/cloudflare-ddns](https://github.com/timothymiller/cloudflare-ddns) because the Python program purged unmanaged DNS records back then and it was not configurable via environment variables on its default branch.
+Eventually, an option `purgeUnknownRecords` was added to the Python program to disable purging, and it became configurable via environment variables, but my Go clone had already gone its own way.
+Beyond the migration points above, there were other issues and discussions that I prefer not to detail here, and some of that context is no longer publicly available.
+My opinions are biased, so please check the technical details by yourself. 😉

 </details>